gigaherz/GBookEdit/README.md

 # GBookEdit
-Visual editor of books for thebGuidebook mod
+Visual editor of books for the [Guidebook mod](https://github.com/gigaherz/Guidebook/)